Trouble Areas for Kids and Parents

 TEEN HACKERS

-The difference between a hacker and a cracker is malicious, destructive intent.
+ETHICSThe difference between a hacker and a cracker is malicious, destructive intent.

-Espionage / Counterespionage at home *in
+Espionage / Counterespionage

-Countersurveillance being done by kids like changing the text and background on a monitor to blue and black
+Countersurveillance being done by kids like changing the text and

-"making it harder to read the screen from across the room"; setting IM preferences to
+the screen from across the room"; setting IM preferences to

-"invisible" so parents can't tell they're online; turning GPS-enabled phones off; making
+"invisible" so parents can't tell they're online; turning

-MySpace profiles (and searchable personal info) partially fictitious [1]; learning to check blogs and to IM them to come down to dinner.
-One mother thinks
+]; learning to check blogs and to IM them to come down to dinner.

-"communicating over a screen has helped her and her son step out of their customary roles" and see
+her son step out of their customary roles" and see each other as

 EthicalHacker.com http://www.ethicalhacker.net/content/view/182/1/ explains that there is free downloadable software on the Net that allows malicious hackers to steal users' passwords.
 Kids are just not educated enough on good security practices, or show a lack of common sense with this stuff.Parents, make sure your kids practice good computer security - choose hard-to-guess passwords, don't share them with friends, change them fairly often, and choose different ones for different sites and services.